Analysis: Tech Inc's invincible aura fades

 “If there is no improvement on domestic data points, or news from Europe that the saga has ended, why should there be a change?”
 Luschini said.

-Additional reporting by Poornima Gupta, Editing by Edwin Chan, Tiffany Wu and Ian Geoghegan
+Additional reporting by Poornima Gupta, editing by Edwin Chan and Tiffany Wu; Desking by Andrew Hay